 As research director at Samara, she led a team of 21 academics to study the health of democratic engagement in the country.
 This project yielded several research reports, as well as a book which is now used in classrooms across the country.
 Working as Senior Vice President of Angus Reid Global, she honed her understanding of state-of-the-art panel research and engagement methods and has delivered strategic advice on numerous public affairs projects.
 She now specializes in market segmentation, SWOT analysis, and Index development.

-Heather is co-editor of Canadian Democracy from the Ground Up: Perceptions and Performance, a book that measures the health of Canadian democracy, and co-author of Representation at Home: Members of Parliament in their Constituencies (forthcoming).
+Heather is co-editor of Canadian Democracy from the Ground Up: Perceptions and Performance, a book that measures the health of Canadian democracy, and co-author of Representation in Action.
 She has published work in the Canadian Journal of Political Science and the Journal of Youth Studies, among others.

 Dr. Bastedo also serves as a founding director on the board of Canadian Association for Public Opinion Research.